 3. Eliminate Surprises

-To forecast accurately requires visibility into anticipated costs, as well as generated revenue.
+There’s a reason that most sales leaders only deliver 1/2 of their committed forecast on a consistent basis.
+Sales forecast accuracy requires visibility into anticipated costs, as well as generated revenue.
 It’s essential to have access to data on both revenue and costs—particularly for your finance department.
-Finance wants to know expected revenue, contract terms, and the final costs of commission payouts.
+Finance wants to know the expected revenue, contract terms, and the final costs of commission payouts.

 4. Educate Stakeholders